readium/readium-css/docs/CSS10b-variable_fonts.md

 font-family: "Name of your variable font", ui-sans-serif, system-ui, -apple-system, BlinkMacSystemFont, sans-serif;

 /** Serif **/
-font-family: "Name of your variable font", ui-serif, serif
+font-family: "Name of your variable font", ui-serif, serif;

 /** Monospace **/
 font-family: "Name of your variable font", ui-monospace, monospace;